 This beautiful and quiet geothermal bath has water that reaches the ground at such a high temperature that they need to cool it with water from a former glacier.
-The place features 5 pools, a relaxation room, and two steambaths.
-You can find more information on their site.
+The place features 5 pools, a relaxation room, and two steam baths.
+You can book your entry here.

 Drangsnes Hot Pots

 These hot pots are so beautiful you’ll fall in love.
 Not only they are still the place where the locals go, even after they had a new and shiny pool in the village, but your views of the fjords will leave you breathless!

 Heydalur geothermal hot pot

 Located on the grounds of nice accommodation in the Westfjords, this hot spring has been known from the 12th century.
 It is reserved only for the guests of the hotel and restaurant, so plan your visit accordingly if you want to enjoy this beautiful place.

 This is one of the few geothermally heated pools in the Westfjords, so you can enjoy “the real deal”, even if you’re far from the place where the core volcanic activity is happening.
 Only accessible in the Summer, as the icy roads can be dangerous otherwise, you can come here and have the chance of spotting some whales while enjoying your infinity pool views.

 So, these are the best hot springs in Iceland and a useful map for your upcoming trip.
 I’m sure there are plenty of other hot springs that I have missed (and not only in the post).
 So if you have any good options in mind, drop a comment below and I’ll add it.
 I’d love to make this resource better over time!